raphaelfbastos/dreu/logs/week-05.md

 I met with Panos on 07-08 from 9:30-10am.
 The meeting went very well, he thinks I am doing a good job with compiling and understanding literature.
 We will continue to look for papers and meet again sometime next week.
 I am going to look into some classical papers on power grid problems, hopefully I will find something that has not been deeply explored using quantum algorithms.

 I got the email about these logs just this last Friday, so these logs were created this week.
 This one is current and did not need to be backtracked.
+I set the first log as the first official week of the research contract.

 ## Results